biotaphy/tutorials/_sources/tutorial/clean_occurrences.md.txt

 ## Output
-The clean_occurrences tool outputs occurrence data to the out_filename and optionally writes a summary of the points filtered to the report_filename, both specified in the configuration INI file.
+The clean_occurrences tool outputs occurrence data to the out_filename and optionally writes a summary of the points filtered to the report_filename, both specified in the configuration JSON file.